(Disclosure: Some of the links below may be affiliate links)

 And it gets even worth for large numbers.
 If you lose 10% in one year and the next year brings you 10% returns, you are only at 99% of your initial value.

-It is because the returns on the second year are not on 100% of the sum, but on the reduced amount on which you lost money.
+It is because the returns in the second year are not on 100% of the sum, but on the reduced amount on which you lost money.
 After the first year, if you have 95%, you will earn 5% of 95%, not 5% or 100%.
-This is very important to realize.
+This fact is fundamental to realize.